AnnAnnFryingPan/python-novice-inflammation/setup.md

 5. Then create a new notebook using the drop-down menu on the right to select 'Python 3 notebook':
 	![](../fig/new-notebook.png)

+6. **Do not close the Anaconda prompt!** Doing so will kill your notebook server.

 # Linux instructions